The Photographers’ Guide to Finances and Budgeting

 If you feel some of the fees are getting a little steep, research alternatives.
 Take a look here for insight into accounting software for photographers.

-And if you fancy really streamlining all your online operations, moving everything to Light Blue will free you up to pay just one subscription to cover all your needs.
+And if you fancy really streamlining all your online operations, moving everything to a CRM for photographers, like Light Blue will free you up to pay just one subscription to cover all your needs.
 Alongside organisational tasks like creating workflows and automating client emails, you can also log and track all your income and expenditure.

 4. Allocate a Marketing Budget